I. M. Vijayan

-Inivalappil Mani Vijayan (born 25 April 1969), also known by the nickname Kalo Harin (Blackbuck), is an Indian former professional footballer who captained the India national football team.
+Inivalappil Mani Vijayan (/ml/, born 25 April 1969), also known by the nickname Kalo Harin (Blackbuck), is an Indian former professional footballer who captained the India national football team.
 He played as a striker, where he formed a successful attacking partnership with Bhaichung Bhutia for the India national football team in the late nineties and early 2000s.

 Vijayan started his career with the Kerala Police football club and rose to become one of the top names in domestic football.
 A highly aggressive player, he eventually became the highest earner in Indian club football as well as a regular choice in the Indian team.

 Vijayan's talents attracted interest from the clubs in Malaysia and Thailand, although he spent his entire career in India until retirement.
-By the end of his career he had scored 29 international goals in 72 matches for India.
+By the end of his career he had scored 30 international goals in 72 matches for India.
 Since retiring from international football, Vijayan has set up a football academy to train young players in his home town.
 He was the captain of Indian football team from 2000 to 2004.

 Vijayan has also acted in some notable roles in many movies.
 One of his movies, Mmmmm was shortlisted for India's entry into the 93rd Academy Awards.

 He received many awards and honors including the Arjuna Award in 2003 and Padma Shri in 2025.